OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

     If you don't have the original IPA, then you need a jailbroken device where you will install the app (e.g. via App Store).
 Once installed, you need to extract the app binary from the app's bundle.
 This can be easily done with objection, see the following example using Telegram:

+    - Start the Frida server on the iOS-device.
     - Open the app and leave it running in the foreground.
     - Start an objection session by running the following command: